danielpacak/opentelemetry-collector-ebpf-profiler/README.md

 ```

 Pyroscope is accessible at http://localhost:4040 and Grafana at http://localhost:3000.
 Grafana is
-provisioned with the Pyroscope datasource so you can either see profiles in Pyroscope web UI of with
+provisioned with the Pyroscope datasource so you can either see profiles in Pyroscope web UI or with
 Grafana's Pyroscope application.

 ```